WCrawf02/Network-Security-Challenge/README.md

 ![NetSec(eddie)](https://github.com/user-attachments/assets/95c8a649-e860-4d3e-9c71-ec9af659720c)

 ![NetSec(quinn)](https://github.com/user-attachments/assets/6611e4a5-93aa-4d8a-a8b0-518bdf9e016e)

+- Next, we must login to the ftp server and discover our flag 😃

  **8.)** Browsing **http://10.10.82.134:8080** displays a small challenge that will give you a flag once you solve it.
 What is the flag?